 - Allow pizza to cool for 5 minutes before transferring it to a cutting board.

 - Allow it to cool for 5 minutes more (this will make it easier to slice).
 Slice and serve!

 Recipe NotesDough Recipe Adapted from King Arthur Flour.
 Bake two pizzas in 8x8 baking dish, 8x8 cake pan; or bake one pizza in a 14” skillet or deep dish pizza pan.
 Use store-bought sauce if you prefer.
 If adding vegetables (mushrooms, bell peppers, etc) to your pizza, it’s a good idea to saute them and season with a pinch of salt before adding them to the pizza.
 They will release less moisture that way and won’t create a soggy crust.
 To freeze this meal, pre-bake the crust for 10 minutes before wrapping it tightly and freezing for up to 6 months.
 (I like to pre-bake the crusts in 8x8 aluminum pans so they can be transferred right to the oven after thawing.)
-If you’re delivering this meal to someone else or planning to freeze it for later, attach this label to the top so that anyone can easily serve it!
+Print and attach the label below so cooking instructions are ready when you are!